Ainsley Seiger

-Ainsley Cameron Seiger (born 1998) is an American actress who currently appears as a series regular on Law & Order: Organized Crime as Jet Slootmaekers.
+Ainsley Cameron Seiger (born September 4, 1998) is an American actress who appeared as a series regular on Law & Order: Organized Crime as Jet Slootmaekers.

 Early life

 Seiger is from Cary, North Carolina.
 Seiger's mother is an opera singer and voice coach, and her father is a jeweler and goldsmith.

 Seiger attended Apex High School.
 While there, she played Wednesday in the school's production of The Addams Family, Cosette in Les Misérables, and Nikki in Curtains the Musical.
 In July 2016, she was selected as a Triangle Rising Stars by the Durham Performing Arts Center.
 In addition to being a qualifying event for the National High School Musical Theatre Awards, winners of the Triangle Rising Stars received a $1,000 scholarship and spent a week in New York City performing at Minskoff Theatre, working with Broadway professionals, and representing the Triangle at the Jimmy Awards.